GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 * use Chrome with the [Web Developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm) and [aXe](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd) extensions installed

-* have another browser (Internet Explorer or Firefox) for testing keyboard use.
+* have another browser (Internet Explorer or Firefox) for testing keyboard use

 * know your website well enough to pick pages based on their content.